mohanmca/MohanLearningGround/src/main/md/BetterPerson_SelfHelp/prompt_questions.md

 - What is the problem you are trying to solve
 - What are the constraints or limitations
-- What is the desired outcome
+- What is the desired outcome?
+What would success look like?
 - Have you encountered a similar problem before?
 How was it solved
 - What assumptions are you making about the problem?
 Can any be challenged
 - What are the key variables or factors involved
-- What would success look like?

 ## 2. Breaking Down the Problem